abuzatu/HolidayActivities/README.md

 python holiday_activities.py
 ```

-or open the Jupyter Notebook with
+or simply run the kernel in the Jupyter Notebook
 ```
 jupyter notebook holiday_activities.ipynb
 ```
-and then run all the Kernel.